 - Retaliation: Retaliation is intimidating, threatening, coercing or discriminating against any student or college employee for reporting, providing information, or exercising one’s rights or responsibilities under college policy.

-- Social Media – Misuse: Social Media – Misuse is the use of social media to breech privacy, discriminate, or harass.
+- Social Media – Misuse: Social Media – Misuse is the use of social media to breach privacy, discriminate or harass.
 Students may not make, transmit, or attempt to transmit audio or video of any person(s) on college property where there is an explicit expectation of privacy.
 Any posts or tweets deemed inappropriate on a college social website or blog will be deleted immediately and may result in having access to the site blocked permanently.

 *See policy 7.2 and 7.5 – Internet and Network Acceptable Use / Social Media